 What are Google Ads video campaigns?

-But these ads don’t just show up on YouTube.
 They also appear throughout the Google Display Network, a collection of more than 2 million apps and websites, as well as various sites that run on Google video partners.

 • Your bid

-• Your ad quality
+• Your ad and landing page quality

 • The expected impact from your ad assets and other ad formats

-• Your Ad Rank
+• Ad rank threshold

 • Your ad’s context